École internationale Kandy

-école internationale is a private English-medium international school in Kandy, Sri Lanka.
+école Internationale is a private English-medium international school in Kandy, Sri Lanka.
 It is the first international School in the central province.

 History

 The school was founded in 1980 by Manel Rajapakse at 85 Lady Gordon’s Drive, with a handful of foreign students.
 To accommodate the increased intake of local students, a new branch was opened in 1991 at Digana for senior grades.
 The junior school remained in Kandy.

 Curriculum

-The school integrates curriculum from the British and American education systems at the primary school level.
+The school integrates curricula from the British and American education systems at the primary school level.
 Senior students are directed towards the British curriculum, culminating in Edexcel International GCSE, GCE AS, and A2 qualifications.
-Additionally, since 2014, the Sri Lankan local curriculum has been offered as an option from primary school level onwards.
+Additionally, since 2014, the Sri Lankan local curriculum has been offered as an option from secondary school level onwards.

 Facilities and extracurricular activities

 Extracurricular activities at the school include sports, music, literature, drama and other activities.
 The academic facilities include biology, physics and chemistry laboratories, a computer lab, reference library with internet access and multimedia-based education.
 Sports facilities include a swimming pool,a netball court, playground and a gymnasium for indoor sports.
 Yoga and karate are also available, coached by professionals.
-Other activities such as debating and chess was officially commenced.
-Inter-house competitions such as sports meet and debating takes place annually.